rackerlabs/docs-cloud-servers/api-docs/api-reference/methods/post-migrate-server-server-id-actions.rst

     POST /servers/{server_id}/action

-This operation migrates the server to different hypervisor host within the Rackspace Cloud in the same region without changing the server's data and IP addresses.
+This operation migrates the server to a different hypervisor host within the Rackspace Cloud in the same region without changing the server's data and IP addresses.